babylonlabs-io/rollup-bsn-contracts/SPEC.md

    - Not be empty
    - Contain only alphanumeric characters, hyphens, and underscores
    - Not exceed 100 characters in length
+3. **Allowlist Validation**: If `allowed_finality_providers` is provided, all keys MUST be non-empty strings.
+If any are empty, instantiation MUST fail.

 **Instantiation Process:**
-1. **Parameter Validation**: Validate the admin address and consumer ID format
+1. **Parameter Validation**: Validate the admin address, consumer ID format, and (if provided) the allowlist
 2. **Admin Setup**: Set the provided admin address as the contract administrator
-3. **Configuration Storage**: Save the bsn_id in the contract configuration
+3. **Configuration Storage**: Save the bsn_id and min_pub_rand in the contract configuration
+4. **Allowlist Setup**: If provided, add all valid keys to the allowlist
-4. **Response**: Return a success response with instantiation attributes
+5. **Response**: Return a success response with instantiation attributes

 ### 4.5.
 Signing Context